 In recent years, there has been a significant amount of research performed on computation offloading [4-9].
 Computation offloading has been used as a major approach to augment mobile’s capabilities by migrating computation to more resourceful computers (i.e., servers) [10].
 Many researchers have proposed algorithms that increase performance and extend battery life of mobile devices by migrating the energy-intensive part of computation to server.
 However, most of the researches have a limited form of offloading.
 First, most of the schemes are limited to form of offloading where a single server is considered as the offloading site [4, 5, 9].
 Since we have an environment where mobile devices access multiple cloud providers, it is possible for mobiles to offload computations to multiple servers.
 This approach is desirable because it can save more energy and increase mobile performance [11].
 Second, in most cases, the schemes makes offloading decision based on profiling information that assumes a stable network environment [7, 8].
 However, this assumption is impractical because the mobility of users crates a dynamic bandwidth between mobiles and server.
 As a result, if the network profile information doesn’t match the actual post-decision bandwidth, the offloading decision could lead to a critical Quality-of-Service (QoS) failure.

 In this paper, we consider a real-world environment, where there are multiple servers for executing application components and the network bandwidth between mobiles and servers is considered to be stochastically dynamic.
 In this environment, a multisite offloading is implemented with a desire to perform a data-centric [8] and process-centric manner of offloading.
 Hence, this technique is a suitable for mobile applications consisting of both data and computational-intensive module.
 Real-time demanding multimedia applications, especially augment reality applications, are among some of the applications that benefit from this technique.
 A mobile augment reality application, which works by extracting set of features from the scene image, can be a good example for illustrating its benefits.
 It uses the feature descriptors to find similar looking entries in a database [12].
 In this case, the feature extracting module considered as a computational-intensive module and the feature matching module as a data-intensive module.
 It is clear that running these modules on mobile device will consume a great amount of energy and bandwidth (Figure 1a).
 Therefore, it is a good approach to offload both modules to the cloud servers to save mobile energy and increase performance.
-So, in this scenario multisite offloading is an efficient way of offloading because mobiles can offload the feature extracting module to a server which is near to the mobile, and the feature matching module to a server which is near to the database [8] (Figure 1b).
-This approach can be considered to be optimal since it has low latency on the network which results in a higher quality of object recognition [2].
+So, in this scenario multisite offloading is an efficient way of offloading because mobiles can offload the feature extracting module to a server which is near to the mobile, such as cloudlets[26], and the feature matching module to a server which is near to the database [8] (Figure 1b).
+This approach can be considered to be optimal since it has low latency on the network which results in a higher quality of object recognition [2, 26].

 In this paper, we propose an optimal multisite offloading approach that minimizes the energy consumption of mobiles while meeting the execution deadline.
 Our approach differentiates the data and computational intensive components of an application and performs a multisite offloading in a data and process-centric manners.
 To better adapt the dynamic network bandwidth of the channels, a finite state discrete time Markov chain (DTMC) is presented to model the channel between mobiles and offloading sites [22].
 In addition, we introduce a multisite partitioning algorithm which incorporates the Markov decision process (MDP) [20] to find the energy-efficient offloading decision for mobiles.